cmore-ideahack22/azure-services-used/README.md

-# azure-services-used
+# c-more azure-services-used
-List of azure services used for the ideahack hackathon 2022.
+List of azure services used for the ideahack hackathon 2022 of team `cmore`.
 Live-page: [here](https://cmore-ideahack22.github.io/azure-services-used/)

-Azure Services used:
+Azure Services used (possible out of date):
 - Github
   - Web Interface
   - Github actions